-For the longest time I never really gave much thought into olive oil.
+For the longest time I never really gave much thought to olive oil.
 Just like all the other cooking oils (vegetable, coconut, avocado, etc.), I just assumed I should alway have some in the kitchen and bought the basic brand.
-Many supermarkets had their own brand and for reasonable prices which I gravitated towards.
+Most supermarkets have their own brand and for a reasonable price, which I gravitated towards.

 I knew there were more expensive oils but how much of a difference would this actually make?
-I didn’t distinguish extra virgin from cooking oil at the time, not knowing there was any major difference.
-I knew that olive oil was great for cooking and delicious to soak up bread, but that was the extent of it.
+Was I making a mistake not even distinguishing extra virgin from cooking oil?

 Despite the saying “don’t judge a book by it’s cover”, I have to admit the gorgeous packaging was what first caught my eye.
-A bottle of Frankies would look great in my kitchen, and frankly that was one of the main reasons I bought it.
+A bottle of Frankies would look great in my kitchen, and to be honest that was one of the main reasons I bought it.

-While it cost was almost 3x what I normally would spend, I bit the bullet on the $29.99 price tag.
-I figured that while I was spending more that I usually would, that I would also receive a superior product.
-But what that meant, exactly, I couldn’t exactly say.
-Like I mentioned, I wasn’t too versed in the ins and outs of olive oil.
-So I went ahead and tried some.
+While it cost almost 3x what I normally would spend, I bit the bullet on the $29.99 price tag.
+I hoped that while I was spending more that I usually would, I would also receive a superior product.
+But what that meant, exactly, I couldn’t say.

 And the difference was monumental.

 I had never tasted an olive oil like this before.
-The flavor just jumped out to me right off the bat.
-It was rich, slightly spicy, and had a delicately fruity taste that I never knew was possible.
-Everything I once assumed about about olive oil, which was almost nothing, had now changed.
+The flavor just jumped out at me right off the bat.
+It was rich, slightly spicy, and had this delicately fruity taste I never knew was possible.
+Everything I once assumed about olive oil, which was almost nothing, had now changed.

 Type of Oil

 The color can be easy to miss, as olive oil is typically stored in dark, tinted bottles to prevent it from being exposed to light, which can quickly spoil the oil and cause it to go rancid.
 While the bottle of Frankies is also dark, they certainly aren’t using that as an excuse to hide discolored oil.
-This green color became my new standard of quality olive oil and looked intense when drizzled on top of dishes.
+This green color became my new standard of quality olive oil and I loved the look when drizzled on top of dishes.

 Finishing oils, on the other hand, are meant to be eaten raw, or garnished on finished dishes, so you’ll certainly want the highest quality you can find.

-Frankies EVOO should be considered a finishing oil.
+Frankies EVOO should definitely be considered a finishing oil.

 I found myself using it constantly, adding it to top off almost anything I ate.
 Meats, salads, cheese, dips, you name it.
-I looked for excuses to use EVOO on any dish I could think of, from savory dinner meals to even sweet desserts.
+I started to look for excuses to use EVOO on any dish I could think of, from savory dinner meals to even sweet desserts.
 I was completely hooked.